bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 Bacalhau supports running jobs as a [WebAssembly (WASM)](https://webassembly.org/) program rather than using a Docker container.
-This examples demonstrates how to compile a [Rust](https://www.rust-lang.org/) project into WebAssembly and run the program on Bacalhau.
+This example demonstrates how to compile a [Rust](https://www.rust-lang.org/) project into WebAssembly and run the program on Bacalhau.

 ## TD;LR
 Run WASM job on Bacalhau